mcusim/MCUSim/README.md

 * CMake 3.2+ (to generate build files)
 * Lua 5.2+ (to mimic external devices)
 * astyle (to check code style in pre-commit hook)
+* Python 2.7+ (optional, to check MISRA C compliance)
+* cppcheck 1.83+ (optional, to check MISRA C compliance)

 ### macOS
-Debug version of the suite can be compiled and installed using package manager `brew` to solve dependencies:
+Release version of the suite can be compiled and installed using package manager `brew` to solve dependencies:

 	# brew install cmake lua astyle